ceph/ceph/doc/man/8/ceph.rst

 config-key
 ----------

 Manage configuration key.
+Config-key is a general purpose key/value service offered by the monitors.
+This service is mainly used by Ceph tools and daemons for persisting various settings.
+Among which, ceph-mgr modules uses it for storing their options.
 It uses some additional subcommands.

 Subcommand ``rm`` deletes configuration key.